wp-plugins/loginradius-for-wordpress/readme.txt

 Yes, the LoginRadius Team can assist you with implementing these social features.
 Please contact us here and one of our experts will get back to you.

 = Where can I get support? =
-We offer 24/7 support, feel free to browse our knowledge base here.
+We offer 24/7 support, feel free to browse our knowledge base <a href="http://support.loginradius.com/customer/portal/topics/272884-wordpress-plugin/articles" target="_blank">here</a>.

 = My website is not in English, what should i do? = LoginRadius WordPress plugin is available in 8 different languages - English, French, Spanish, Italian, Russian, Chinese, Japanese, German.
 So you can pick your own language.